Manishearth/array-init/README.md

 [Crates.io](https://crates.io/crates/array-init)

+(still kinda experimental, API may change, may be secretly unsafe)

 The `array-vec` crate allows you to initialize arrays with an initializer closure that will be called once for each element until the array is filled.